gsfc/homework/employee_tool/readme.md

 ## Notes
 - All your code will be under the `src/` directory
+- Set your content-type request header to `"application/json"`
+- The server's response will be `"json"`
 - Feel free to use any libs you may need